bitcoinvsalts/node-binance-trader/README.md

 <h4 align="center">NBT is an open cryptocurrency trading bot development framework for the Binance exchange.</h4>

-NBT includes 3 main scripts:
+NBT includes 3 main JS scripts:

-* a script to run the **server**:
+* a script to run the **server** (OPTIONAL):

-  * to track a selection of asset pairs and record all their binance data (candles, depths, trades) into text files
+  * to track a selection of asset pairs and record all their binance data (candles, depths, trades) into text files.
-  *
   * if a buy or sell signal condition is detected, the server will emit a web socket signal to:
     * the concurrent running trader client.
-    * (optional) the NBT Hub a.k.a.
-[Bitcoin vs. Altcoins](https://bitcoinvsaltcoins.com) to monitor your strategies and signals.
+    * (optional) the NBT Hub / [Bitcoin vs. Altcoins](https://bitcoinvsaltcoins.com) to monitor your strategies and signals.

-* a script to run the **client / trader**:
+* a script to run the **auto trader**:
-  * to follow and compute the PnL for each strategy and signal received via web socket from the server.
+  * to follow and compute the performances for each strategy and signal received via web socket from the server or the NBT Hub.

 * a script to **backtest** your strategies on the recorded historical data.